8642

 Return on Invested Capital (ROIC)

-ON Semiconductor's five-year average ROIC was 18.7%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
-Its returns suggest it historically did a subpar job investing in profitable growth initiatives.
+ON Semiconductor's five-year average ROIC was 18.6%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, ON Semiconductor's ROIC has averaged a 23.7 percentage point increase each year.
-This is a good sign, and if ON Semiconductor's returns keep rising, there's a chance it could evolve into an investable business.
+Over the last few years, ON Semiconductor's ROIC has significantly increased.
+This is a good sign, and we hope the company can continue improving.

-We enjoyed seeing ON Semiconductor exceed analysts' EPS expectations this quarter.
-That stood out as a positive in these results.
-On the other hand, its revenue guidance for next quarter missed analysts' expectations and its inventory levels increased.
-Overall, this was a mediocre quarter for ON Semiconductor, but the market is likely relieved that the results were not worse, considering some of the weaker semis prints thus far this earnings season.
-The stock is up 3.8% after reporting and currently trades at $73.36 per share.
+It was good to see ON Semiconductor beat analysts' revenue EPS expectations this quarter.
+On the other hand, its revenue and EPS guidance for next quarter missed analysts' expectations and its inventory levels increased.
+Overall, this was a mixed quarter for ON Semiconductor.
+The stock is up 2.9% after reporting and currently trades at $70 per share.

 Is Now The Time?